Thrombocytosis

 • Acute bacterial infection

-Thrombocytosis may also be transient, occurring after such things as vigorous exercise, epinephrine injection, or childbirth.
+Thrombocytosis may also be transient after vigorous exercise, epinephrine injection, or childbirth.

 Laboratory findings: